 If you experience issues due to a lack of local connection ensure that your local authority is aware of the new guidance – GOV.UK: Improving access to social housing for members of the Armed Forces

-If you are married and your family has separated and is moving out of your SFA, you get your removals paid for.
-Your Unit Welfare Officer should help you apply for removals through Agility.
+If you are married or in a civil partnership and your family has separated and is moving out of your SFA, you get your removals paid for.
+The serving person will need to apply for you but if you have any issues with this your Unit Welfare Officer should be able to help you apply for removals through Agility.
 However, if you subsequently reunite and move back in together, you have to pay for this removal yourself.

 If you are leaving an established long-term relationship and currently live in surplus SFA, you will not be entitled to removals.
 However, you will still receive the 93 days’ notice to vacate.